PowerShell/ProjectMercury/README.md

 wt -w 0 sp aish
 ```

-To explore the other options available to you, run `aish --help` to see all the subcommands.

 If you would like to tie this command to a key like `F3` you can add the following code to your `$PROFILE`: